rajneeshhajelanet-byte/Workshop/workshop_1.md

 **Interview framing:** "As an architect, I care less about writing kernels in any one framework and more about knowing which one fits the problem, the team's skill set, and the deployment target.
 For classical tabular problems I'd default to scikit-learn; for anything LLM/agentic, the ecosystem is PyTorch-first (HuggingFace Transformers, PEFT, LangChain internals)."

 **Likely question:** *"Have you trained models yourself, or mostly consumed APIs?"*
-Answer honestly and pivot to strength: you're hands-on with the **consumption/integration/orchestration layer** (Azure OpenAI, Azure AI Search, RAG pipelines in PayerIQ) rather than training models from scratch — which is exactly what an *architect* role needs, versus a data scientist role.
+Answer honestly and pivot to strength: you're hands-on with the **consumption/integration/orchestration layer** (Azure OpenAI, Azure AI Search, RAG pipelines in IQ) rather than training models from scratch — which is exactly what an *architect* role needs, versus a data scientist role.

 ---